pmean/build-website/text/00/bestfit.md

 > **will not extrapolate well** beyond the range of your data, and it is
 > likely to have **poor agreement with any future data** you collect.
 >
-> **If you don\'t have any a priori or theoretical basis from which to
+> **If you don't have any a priori or theoretical basis from which to
 > choose an equation, then a nonparametric approach like smoothing
 > splines has a lot of appeal**.
 In particular, you might find a
 > generalization of Poisson regression, the generalized additive model,
 > to work very well here.
-Refer to Hastie and Tibshirani\'s book for
+Refer to Hastie and Tibshirani's book for
 > more details.

 **Further reading**